ToolJet/ToolJet/docs/docs/dashboard.md

 On clicking the `Add new workspace` button, a modal will open where you can enter the name of the workspace, enter the unique workspace slug, and can see the preview of the workspace URL.
 Click on the `+ Create Workspace` button to create a new workspace.

+Previously, the workspace slug was the workspace id which was generated automatically.
+An example of the workspace slug was `https://tooljet.com/262750db-b2b8-4abb-9404-8995c2ecb2a0`.
+The new workspace slug is a unique name that you can choose for your workspace.
+An example of the new workspace slug is  `https://tooljet.com/apac-team `.

 #### Conditions for workspace slug

 - The workspace slug should be unique.